ajjajjajjajj/dsa4264-lta-geospatial/Technical Report.md

 ![ridership 1.png](assets%2Fridership%201.png)

 From this plot, we observed the skewed nature of ridership distribution across Singapore.
-We selected Service 167 example, to test our hypothesis that parallel routes tend to have overall ridership below the 25th percentile.
+We selected Service 167 as an example, to test our hypothesis that parallel routes tend to have overall ridership below the 25th percentile.

 To test our hypothesis and build a viable algorithm, we counted the number of instances of a particular bus stop in the service route 167 falls below the 25th Percentile.
-Then we fixed a threshold of 6 to account for the (5 am to 6 am & 7 pm to 12 am) which tends to be lower ridership during this timing.
+Then we fixed a threshold of 6 to account for the timings (5 am to 6 am & 7 pm to 12 am) which tends to be lower ridership during this timing.

 We first tested with one month (**[01_ridership_exploration.ipynb](ridership%2F01_ridership_exploration.ipynb)**) and then applied the process to across 3 months (**[02_ridership_quarterly_analysis.ipynb](ridership%2F02_ridership_quarterly_analysis.ipynb)**) to account for any discrepancy in the data.
 Below is a visualisation build based on our approach.